uditkatyal/songfitt_/README.md

 streamlit run app.py
 ```

+If You want to run the ML Models
+- Do add the SpotGenTrack file in the main folder
+- Zip file of SpotGenTrack is Attached in the folder
+- This is how file structure should be
+- C:\Users\UditKatyal\Desktop\songfitt_\SpotGenTrack

 ##  Proposed methodology
   In this Project I have used K Nearest Neighbours and Random Forest Machine Learning Algorithms.
   The model is initially trained with dataset provided and then recommends the songs as per user input.